 People who take proper hygiene measures to ensure their oral health is up to par may have fewer general health problems.
 Although many conditions, illnesses, and diseases are genetic, it is possible to combat others through proper oral hygiene.
 Understanding and applying the oral-systemic link can profoundly enhance a person's health and well-being.

-Complete health dentistry is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Complete health dentistry is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our staff can help you learn more about the oral-general health connection.
 Call us at (949) 258-9682 to schedule a consultation appointment today.

 Habitual Vs. Genetic

 Dental problems stemming from behavior, habit, and maintenance affect a person's oral health from birth to adulthood.
 Maintaining a proper oral hygiene routine is crucial from the moment the first teeth erupt.
 A healthy routine for adult teeth consists of brushing 2-3 times a day, flossing daily, rinsing before and after meals, and visiting the dentist for regular checkups and cleanings.